wp-plugins/meeting-scheduler-by-vcita/readme.txt

 = Which advanced booking options do I have? =
   * Allow online booking based on your on-time availability
-  * Replay to booking requests from anywhere - recieve booking requests to your email and replay even when you're on the go.
+  * Reply to booking requests from anywhere - receive booking requests to your email and replay even when you're on the go.
   * Allow vCIta to auto-accept booking requests when you're available.
   * Offer clients to suggest up to 3 time-slots when booking an appointment with you.
   * Set your general availability.